ckan/ckanext-hierarchy/README.md

 ```

 TODO:
 * make the trees prettier with JSTree

 ## Compatibility

 This extension requires CKAN v2.2 or later.
-Specifically it uses these changes CKAN: https://github.com/ckan/ckan/pull/1247/files

 ## Installation